Employee Stock Option Plans – What happens when an employee leaves?

 This means that those remaining 400 options can be transferred into the option pool, and re-allocated to a new or existing employee offer.

-Generally, the Rules will require an employee to ‘exercise’ their options before they leave the company.
+Sometimes, the agreement will require an employee to ‘exercise’ their options before they leave the company.
 Or in other words, the employee will need to convert those options into stocks, before they leave.
+And if they don’t, then those options will generally lapse.

-Buy-back Rights
+Buy-back rights

 Some companies worry that an employee (who becomes a shareholder) could block future decisions if they leave with stocks.
 For this reason, the Plan Rules should set out clear and specific buy-back rights on those stocks.